 The before-and-after approach is straightforward, but can be rather tricky in practice, especially if you are granting an easement only on a portion of your property (i.e., treed or riparian areas).
 You will need the services of a qualified appraiser with knowledge of conservation easement appraisal processes.
-The organization you choose to work with will be able to direct you to a qualified individual.
+The organization you choose to work with will be able to direct you to a qualified individual and, often, the organization will help facilitate this process.